rgconrad514/Home-Assistant-Sprinkler-Controller/README.md

 * [5V 8 relay board](https://www.amazon.com/gp/product/B00KTELP3I/ref=ppx_yo_dt_b_asin_title_o03_s00?ie=UTF8&psc=1)
 * [24VA 1.6A transformer](https://www.amazon.com/gp/product/B07QS5JPKZ/ref=ppx_yo_dt_b_asin_title_o03_s02?ie=UTF8&psc=1)
 # Wiring Diagram
 This is a slightly modified design from other common Raspberry Pi-based sprinkler controllers.
-Instead of powering the relay off of the Pi board, a AC to 5V DC buck converter is wired to the 24VAC transformer to power the relay via the JCC-VD pin (jumper removed).
+Instead of powering the relay off of the Pi board, an AC to 5V DC buck converter is wired to the 24VAC transformer to power the relay via the JCC-VD pin (jumper removed).
 This is to ensure the relay does draw current directly from the Pi board, which may not be enough to power it.
 ![Sprinkler Wiring Diagram 4](https://user-images.githubusercontent.com/24600116/131020111-73a72e33-26a6-4594-93d6-506eff3990de.png)
 # Code
 The code includes two files.
 The sprinklers.yaml file contains all of the scheduling code and is loaded as a [package](https://www.home-assistant.io/docs/configuration/packages/) via the Home Assistant config file.
 The Sprinkler Scheduler View.yaml file contains code the can be pasted into the raw view of the LoveLace frontend editor.
 This will provide a single view for calibrating the sprinkler system as well as schedule delays and determining when the system will run next.